An Introduction to 3D Sound: What is Immersive Audio?

 By Ben Jacklin

 The world of technology moves so incredibly fast that it can sometimes be hard to keep up.
-Audio is a huge part of that, and as the music industry has grown immensely alongside technology over the past decade — along with the games and video industries — there is always a need to keep pushing boundaries.
-Audio companies have done so by creating immersive audio.
-Audio that is designed not just to come from one source, or from stationary positions to the left and right of you, but rather from all around you.
+Audio is a huge part of that, and as the music industry has grown immensely alongside technology over the past decade — along with the gaming and video industries — there is always a need to keep pushing boundaries.
+Audio manufacturers have done so by creating immersive audio.
+Immersive audio is audio designed not just to come from one source, or from stationary positions to the left and right of you, but rather from infinite points all around you.

-Just this past year, the Recording Academy changed the “Surround Sound” category in the annual Grammy Awards to an “Immersive Audio” category.
+In 2019, the Recording Academy changed the “Surround Sound” category in the annual Grammy Awards to an “Immersive Audio” category.
 This change might have seemed like mere branding to an outsider, but that is not the case.
 In fact, the changes have been more technological than that, such that it is essentially no longer the same category at all.
 In basic terms, production technology has gone from being surround, meaning the sound comes from level positions around the listener (left, right, front, and back), to being immersive or “3D.”
-This means that the sound can now come from above or below, opening up a new, multidimensional audio field.
+This means that the sound can now come from above or below, at any point, opening up a new, dynamic audio field.
 The term “Immersive” has been introduced by many in order to better describe this.

 History of Surround Sound and Immersive Audio